yktoo/yktoo.com/content/blog/0238/index.en.md

 ## 1<sup>st</sup> place: Dirty Monitor.
 Urban keys {#place-1}

 This was a clear winner, which is suggested by its #1 in the [program](http://www.lichtfestivalgent.be/en/programma/).
-It's a monumental block sized interactive projection mounted on the //Sint-Pietersplein// square and covering three buildings, created by a group with a weird name [Dirty Monitor](http://www.dirtymonitor.com/):
+It's a monumental block sized interactive projection mounted on the {{< fl "Sint-Pietersplein" >}} square and covering three buildings, created by a group with a weird name [Dirty Monitor](http://www.dirtymonitor.com/):
 ![](img:2.bp.blogspot.com/-5DWifHqWxOU/VM6ckl1FWXI/AAAAAAAAg-o/mTqwVlJXnsA/s1600/dsc07984.picasaweb.jpg:a)

 Seeing is believing, so: